cjlferguson/cjlferguson.github.io/README.md

 **Project Description:** This report intends to provide a clear picture of the preferences, delivery and revenues of a Pizza Restaurant from January 27 to October 28, 2015.
 It clarifies which pizzas were favorited, the entire revenue earned, the number of orders placed which would be critical to informing menu decisions and targeted revenue goals.

 The data set has 12 columns with 48 000 rows.
+The data was interrogated through SQL to achieve the relevant insights given below.

 **Key Findings:**